Diwali

 The festival lasts for five days.
 On each day a different God is highlighted and worshiped; and each day has a different name, with different rituals and significance:

-Day 4 - Bali Pratipad (Balipratipada or Padwa): This day is New Year in the Vikram Samvat calendar, used in parts of India and Nepal.
-For many people, it is a day of good fortune, and a celebration of the connection between man and wife, who will exchange gifts.
-The God Bali is worshiped during this day.
+his day marks the New Year in the Vikram Samvat calendar, celebrated in parts of India and Nepal.
+It symbolizes good fortune and the bond between husband and wife, who exchange gifts in honor of their relationship.
+The God Bali is also worshiped on this day.

-Day 5 - Bhai Dooj.
-This day celebrates the relationship between brother and sister.
-Siblings will exchange gifts and sweets, and they will have a meal together.
+This special day celebrates the cherished relationship between brothers and sisters.
+Siblings exchange gifts and sweets, enjoying a meal together to strengthen their bond.

 Diwali Customs and Traditions

 • During Diwali, Hindus will decorate their houses and temples with candles and lanterns to illuminate their exterior and interior.
-They may produce a pattern of petals and other materials, called a Rangoli, in their entranceways.
+They may produce a pattern of petals and other materials, called a Rangoli, in their entrance ways.

 A rangoli pattern decorating the entrance of a building